 - : char Signed 8-bits.
-A dereferenced :char pointer returns an character.

-- :unsigned-char Unsigned 8-bits.
-A dereferenced :unsigned-char pointer returns an character.

-- :byte Signed 8-bits.
-A dereferenced :byte pointer returns an integer.

-- :unsigned-byte Unsigned 8-bits.
-A dereferenced :unsigned-byte pointer returns an integer.

-- :short Signed 16-bits.

-- :unsigned-short Unsigned 16-bits.

-- :int Signed 32-bits.

-- :unsigned-int Unsigned 32-bits.

-- :long Signed 32-bits.

-- :unsigned-long Unsigned 32-bits.

-- :float 32-bit floating point.

-- :double 64-bit floating point.

-- :cstring A NULL terminated string used for passing and returning characters strings with a C function.

-- :void The absence of a value.
-Used to indicate that a function does not return a value.

-- :pointer-void Points to a generic object.

-- · \ Used to declare a pointer to an object

-def-constant

-'''

-def-constant - Binds a symbol to a constant.

-'''
+A dereferenced :char pointer returns an character. - : unsigned-char Unsigned 8-bits.
+A dereferenced :unsigned-char pointer returns an character. - : byte Signed 8-bits.
+A dereferenced :byte pointer returns an integer. - : unsigned-byte Unsigned 8-bits.
+A dereferenced :unsigned-byte pointer returns an integer. - : short Signed 16-bits. - :unsigned-short Unsigned 16-bits. - :int Signed 32-bits. - :unsigned-int Unsigned 32-bits. - :long Signed 32 or 64 bit integer, depending upon the platform. - : unsigned-long Unsigned 32 or 64 bit integer, depending upon the platform. - :long-long Signed 64 bits integer for implementations that support this.
+If implementation does not support this, 'uffi:no-long-long is pushed on the <variable>cl:features</variable> list. - :unsigned-long-long Unsigned 64 bits integer for implementations that support this.
+If implementation does not support this, 'uffi:no-long-long is pushed on the <variable>cl:features</variable> list. - :float 32-bit floating point. - :double 64-bit floating point. - :cstring A NULL terminated string used for passing and returning characters strings with a C function. - : void The absence of a value.
+Used to indicate that a function does not return a value. - :pointer-void Points to a generic object. - Used to declare a pointer to an object def-constant - Binds a symbol to a constant.
+Macro